PacktPublishing/Containers-for-Developers-Handbook/Chapter9/Readme.md

       targetPort: 5432
 ```

-The service is associated with the Pods by using a selector (components=db and app=simplestlab labels) and Kubernetes will route the traffic to appropriate Pods.
+This service is associated with the Pods by using a selector (components=db and app=simplestlab labels) and Kubernetes will route the traffic to appropriate Pods.
 When a TCP packet reaches Service's port 5432, it is load balanced to all the available Pod's endpoints (in this case we will just have one replica) in port 5432.
 We used in both cases port 5432, but you must understand that targetPort refers to the Container port, while port key refers to the Service's port, and they can be completely different.
 We are using a headless Service because it works very well with StatefulSets and its resolution in round-robin mode

 With the StatefulSet definition and the Service we can deploy the databse component.